iPhone 11 Vs iPhone XR: Can The New Phone Really Beat Its Predecessor?

 The iPhone 11 brings the future here, but benefits won’t come immediately

 The new U1 chip: Apple has given the U1 chip to the iPhone 11 for spatial awareness, the company said, and the chip will help iPhones find other iPhones with higher accuracy when they are nearby.
-In addition, the U1 will let you “point your iPhone toward someone else's, and AirDrop will prioritize that device so you can share files faster.”
+In addition, the U1 will let you point your Apple phone toward that of someone else and you can share files with that device faster thanks to AirDrop prioritizing it.

 Wi-Fi 6: it’s the next-generation wireless networking.
 It will offer higher top transfer speeds, allowing devices to send more info with each individual transmission.
 It will allow routers and access points to support more devices simultaneously.
 Additionally, Wi-Fi 6 will help with battery conservation for sensors and wireless gadgets by scheduling transmissions, along with better facilities, faster performance in crowded places like stadiums and airports.
 However, Wi-Fi hasn’t got the official certification and routers to support it are costly, so you may not see any perks right now.